 Ah, the mind of a mystery writer.
 Always contemplating the simpler things in life, like car chases, explosions, and murder.

 For me, there’s nothing better than to open a book and instantly feel as if I’ve been transported to another world, and I want the character’s emotions and senses to take me there.
 I want the black, murky waters of James Lee Burke’s Louisiana swamps to fill my gut with a sense of foreboding.
-I want to smell the humid southern air after a crab boil, and I want to experience the heartbreak that Dave feels when his wife dies.
+I want to feel and smell the humid southern air after a crab boil, and I want to experience the heartbreak that Dave feels when his wife dies.
 Those things are important to me as a reader, and they’re even more important to me as a writer.
 I want readers to see, feel, taste, and hear what I write.

 As a reader, I also pay a lot of attention to the names assigned to fictional characters and locations because they also tell us a little bit about the author.
 Like the town names Hope and Despair that Lee Child used in his book Nothing To Lose.

 The road leading to Hope was fresh, new, and smooth ( as smooth as the author).
 The road to Despair was in disrepair, filled with potholes and was totally worn out.
 Using those two simple words (Hope and Despair) was brilliant.
-Lee typed eleven letters and told us a story about two towns that some writers couldn’t have achieved in a dozen pages.
+Lee typed eleven letters and told us a story about two towns that some couldn’t have achieved in a dozen pages.

 A name alone can serve as a great hook.
 After all, catchy names can also become a familiar link between fans and their favorite stories/books—Metropolis (Superman), Bedrock (The Flintstones), Whoville (The Grinch and Horton Hears a Who), and Emerald City (The Wizard of Oz), to name a few.